 As if his explanation of the periodic table were not enough, Moseley had also discovered a new non-destructive method to find out which elements are present in any sample: you bombard the sample with high-energy electrons and look at the frequencies of the resulting X-rays.
 These X-rays are as good as a fingerprint for any elements present in the sample.

-At the time, this was a particularly welcome new technique for rare-earth chemists, who had found their work becoming almost nightmarish.
-The rare-earth metals behaved so similarly that to analyze a sample containing these elements could take years of work.
+At the time, this was a particularly welcome technique for rare-earth chemists, who had found their work becoming almost nightmarish.
+The rare-earth metals behave so similarly that to analyze a sample containing these elements could take years of work.
 Moseley could now do it in minutes!